 Rome is a beautiful city.
 It’s full of wonder, history, and energy, and is undoubtedly one of Europe’s most beloved and exciting cities to visit.

-But so much more of what Rome has to offers lies beyond the bounds of the city.
+But so much more of what Rome has to offer lies beyond the bounds of the city.
 From historic villages to ancient ruins, breathtaking valleys to golden beaches, so much beauty and awe lie a short car or train ride away.

 Add something new to your travel itinerary.
 Once or two, get away from the bustle of Rome, and experience raw nature, ancient history, and unique culture unlike anywhere else in Rome.